 Farm to Food Bank is a pilot program and example of how conservation is key to fighting hunger.
-The program is designed to improve the health of soils, key to producing enough food to feed everyone on the planet.
+The program is designed to improve soil health, key to producing enough food to feed everyone on the planet.
 The gleanings from the program go to feed people who are hungry now.

 Scotty Herriman is involved in the local conservation district where he learned of the Farm to Food Bank program.
-He wanted to get the program started in eastern Oklahoma and was quick to offer to grow a crop on his property.
+He wanted to get it started in eastern Oklahoma and was quick to offer to grow a crop on his property.

 Farm to Food Bank is made possible through a partnership among the United States Department of Agriculture – Natural Resources Conservation Service, the Oklahoma Association of Conservation Districts, the Oklahoma Conservation Commission, and the Oklahoma Food Banks.
 Green Cover Seed donated the seed for the project.